-Credit risk or default risk refers to the risk that an issuer of a fixed income security may default (i.e., will be unable to make timely principal and interest payments on the security).
+Credit risk or default risk refers to the risk that an issuer of a fixed income security may default (i.e., will be unable to make timely principal and interest payments on the security). securities having a relatively liquid market.

 Management analysis will be used for identifying company specific risks.

 Management's past track record will also be studied.
-In order to assess financial risk a detailed assessment of the issuer's financial statements will be undertaken to review its ability to undergo stress on cash flows and asset quality.
-A detailed evaluation of accounting policies. off-balance sheet exposures, notes, auditors' comments and disclosure standards will also be made to assess the overall financial risk of the potential borrower.
+In order to assess financial risk a detailed assessment of the issuer's financial statements will be undertaken.